HOA logoHOA destinations

 On the concession front, these days I am more than happy to cavern dive.
 My days of dragging reels and half a dozen lights into the bowels of a cave are behind me, as are dry suits.
 I’m glad I did Antarctica when I had a chance.
 I wouldn’t do it now.
 And if some cute, buff dive guide wants to carry my gear ... have at it, I say.
 Gladly.

 I like warm water.
-I realized along the way that shallow (say 60 feet or so) dives not only give you more time but usually have better life to see.
+I realized along the way that shallow (say 60 feet or so) dives not only give you more time but usually have better underwater life to see.

 So when I recently went to Barbados, I talked to a couple of dive operators about “elder” divers.